atolab/zenoh-web/content/docs/migration_1.0/Rust.md

 ## Module Restructure

-We reorganized the module tree, so the path is not the same as before.
+We reorganized the module tree, so import paths are not the same as before.
 The main difference is that everything should be imported via the root path `zenoh::`.
-It makes everything more consistent.
-Here are some examples, but you can look into `zenoh/src/lib.rs` for more detailed changes.
+Here are some examples, but you can look into `zenoh/src/lib.rs` for the complete list of changes.

 ```rust
 // common use